ernestchu/ernestchu.github.io/docs/src/courses/cse365-unix-system-programming/lecture-1.md

 ├── tmp
 └── usr
 ```
-If we are current under the directory `alice` and want to change to the directory the star noted, we can use
+If we are currently under the directory `alice` and want to change to the directory the star noted, we can use

 | Absolute Path             | Relative Path |
 |---------------------------|---------------|